MRT Line 3 (Metro Manila): Station layout and accessibility

+The stations have a standard layout, with a platform level and a concourse level.
+The concourse is usually above the platform, with stairs, escalators and elevators leading down to the platform level.
+However, fare gates are located at the platform level in most stations, meaning that commuters will need to exit the paid area to catch a train going in the opposite direction.
+Switching trains without paying a new fare is only possible at the Araneta Center–Cubao, Boni, Buendia, Ayala, and Taft Avenue stations due to their different layout.

 The station platforms have a standard length of 130 m, designed to accommodate trains with four cars.
 The stations are also designed to occupy the entire span of EDSA, allowing passengers to safely cross between one end of the road and the other.

+Most stations are also barrier-free inside and outside the station, and trains have spaces for passengers using wheelchairs.
+With the exception of Buendia and Ayala stations, and the platform level of Taft Avenue and Boni stations, all stations are situated above ground, taking advantage of EDSA's topology.

+Stations either have side platforms, which is the case for most stations, or island platforms, such as Taft Avenue.
+Due to the very high patronage of the line, before the pandemic, part of the platform corresponding to the first car of the train is cordoned off for the use of senior citizens, pregnant women, children who are below 4 ft and age seven, and disabled passengers.
+Since 2021, the first two doors of the first car of the train have been allotted as a priority section for the aforementioned passengers.

 The line has a total of 46 escalators and 34 elevators across all 13 stations.
 Prior to the rehabilitation, only few escalators and elevators were operational.
 The escalators and elevators were rehabilitated as part of the rehabilitation of the line.
 The project started in June 2019 and was completed on August 20, 2020.

 In February 2012, the line allowed folding bicycles to be brought into trains provided that the wheels do not exceed more than 20 in in diameter.

 Platform screen doors were also planned for each station, with the plans for the platform doors were laid out as early as 2013, however, these plans were delayed until it was reconsidered in 2017.